Planet of the Apes: Chronological order of the original films and the prequels

 02 May 2024

+After the original run fizzled, it wouldn’t stir again until Tim Burton’s 2001 remake, which had ambition but failed to land.
 Then came 2011.
 Rise of the Planet of the Apes hit reset and nailed it.
-Gritty, emotional, and actually thoughtful.
-It revived the series and launched a new prequel trilogy, closing the gap between our world and the ape-run dystopia of the ’68 original.
-A true origin story with teeth.
-And in 2024, a fourth chapter, Kingdom of the Planet of the Apes, pushed that vision even further.
+Gritty, emotional, and thoughtful, it revived the series and launched a new prequel trilogy, closing the gap between our world and the ape-run dystopia of the ’68 original.
+In 2024, a fourth chapter, Kingdom of the Planet of the Apes, pushed that vision even further.

 chronological order planet of the apes